Tonic-clonic (convulsive) seizures first aid

 Stills from first aid video - CARE - Comfort, Action, Reassure, Emergency

 Tonic-clonic seizures are the type of seizure most people recognise.
 They used to be called grand mal seizures.
 Someone having a tonic-clonic seizure goes stiff, loses consciousness, falls to the floor and begins to jerk or convulse.
+They may go blue around the mouth due to irregular breathing.
+Sometimes they may lose control of their bladder or bowels, and bite their tongue or the inside of their mouth.

-Here’s how to help if you see someone having a tonic-clonic seizure.
+Here’s how to help if you see someone having a tonic-clonic seizure:

 • Protect them from injury (remove harmful objects from nearby)